verronpro/verron.pro/about.md

 > — Oil & Gas enterprise Java team

 > *"The stamping logic is sound, and I had .pptx slides working as expected in a few hours.
-Shame that the library doesn't support more complex template structures."*
+Shame that the engine doesn't support more complex template structures."*
 > — Energy-sector independent R&D developer